Chicago

 Buckingham Fountain, Chicago

-• Buckingham Fountain: Buckingham Fountain was built in 1927 in pink marble.
-The model is the similar fountain of the French king, Louis XIV, at the Palace of Versailles outside Paris.
-The Chicago Fountain is just bigger than the original.
+Buckingham Fountain is a large fountain built in 1927 in pink marble.
+The model was the French Sun King Louis XIV’s equivalent fountain at the Palace of Versailles outside Paris.
+Buckingham Fountain was however built much larger than the French version.

-• Water Tower: Chicago’s water tower is one of the few buildings that survived the great fire of 1871.
-The tower was built in 1869 in limestone, and among the tall skyscrapers it resembles a small European castle.
+Water Tower is as the name indicates a water tower in central Chicago, and it is one of the few buildings that survived the great fire of 1871.
+The tower was built in 1869 in lime stone, and among the tall skyscrapers it most resembles a small European castle.

 Navy Pier, Chicago